 Control and Perception in Networked and Autonomous Vehicles

 This course follows the concept ‘Method.
 Application.
 Experiment.’.
-The course teaches methods of networked control, which can be applied to systems consisting of multiple vehicles.
-The methods are applied in experiments, which results in a high learning factor.
+The course teaches networked control methods applicable to systems consisting of multiple vehicles.
+The students apply the methods in experiments, which results in a high learning factor.

-We designed this course for students in the master programs of Computer Science, Automation Engineering, and Computational Engineering Science.
+We designed this course for students in the master’s programs of Computer Science, Automation Engineering, and Computational Engineering Science.
 The students do lab exercises in teams of two students from two different study programs.

 There are no special or necessary requirements to take this course.
 We start the course with a survey, which we call diagnostic test.
-The goal of this test is to know the students’ pre-knowledge in various topics of the course, which allows the lecturer to adapt the content and the pace.
+The test aims to know the students’ pre-knowledge of various course topics, allowing the lecturer to adapt the content and the pace.
 Click here to go to the test.

 This course combines theory of multi-agent decision-making with practical exercises in the Cyber-Physical Mobility Lab (CPM Lab, an open source platform for Networked and Autonomous Vehicles).

 In the theory part, we focus on distributing the control problem of multi-agent systems coupled via objective function or constraints using Distributed MPC (DMPC).
 Additionally, the course discusses the application in a multi-vehicle system, which prepares the participants for the practical lab work.

 In the CPM Lab, the students implement controllers for vehicle platoons.
 The CPM Lab supports rapid functional prototyping.
 It consists of 20 model-scale vehicles for experiments and a simulation environment.
 Software developed in simulations can be seamlessly transferred to experiments without any adaptions.
 Additionally, experiments with the 20 vehicles can be extended by unlimited additional simulated vehicles.
-The CPM Lab allows researchers as well as students from different disciplines to see their ideas develop into reality.
+The CPM Lab allows researchers and students from different disciplines to see their ideas turning into reality.
 The CPM Lab is completely designed and developed by the Cyber-Physical Mobility Group at RWTH Aachen University.

 The course covers the following topics